SPOTS OF GOLD BENGALS

 Down Payment: $500 (included in above price)

-Serious pet buyers will want to place a down payment to hold their place in line to select a kitten.
+If you see a kitten posted on the available page, that kitten is available!
+We move the photo's of sold kittens once a deposit is placed to hold that kitten.
+Serious pet buyers may want to place a down payment to hold their place in line to select a specific colored kitten.
 Before you do this, we recommend that you compare our cats to others out there to make sure that a SpotsofGold Bengal Kitten is the right one for you.
 Placing a down payment secures the price of your pet.
 Your deposit will go toward the price of your kitten.
 We have a proven track record of consistently producing beautifully rosetted kittens so, we do not bounce our prices around from kitten to kitten.
 We do ask that you decide on a gender as we divide our waiting lists by gender.
 You will never lose your spot in line once you have paid your down payment to go on the waiting list.
 You can only move up, not down.
 You can pass on as many kittens as you'd like until the right one is born.
-When placing your down payment to go on the waiting list, we will ask for an additional commitment payment when you pick a specific kitten.
-(You will always get confirmation of any payment sent to us) Then, the final balance is due at the time you come to pick up your kitten.
+Then, the final balance is due at the time you come to pick up your kitten.

 How Does The Wait List Work?

-First, you want to view our wait list to see what types of kittens people are waiting on.
+First, If you see kittens on the available kittens page, they ARE available and you may choose one!
+But if you want to view our wait list to see what types of kittens people are waiting on.
 We produce and offer more brown spotted/rosetted kittens than any other color and pattern.
 Therefore, the list will move more quickly for people wanting brown spotted/rosetted Bengal kittens.
 Once you are on the Wait list, you can expect the following to happen.

 Kittens birth to three weeks - We have the right to select and keep kittens as keepers for our program.